0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 Overall, I'm happy with my idiosyncratic positioning in areas I consider to be either undervalued or defensive.
 In not having exposure to the broader indices, my performance is likely to differ markedly to most other portfolios.
-I had hoped that holding uncorrelated assets would smooth out my performance, but with a partially constructed Growth portfolio, that hasn't been the case.
+I had hoped that holding uncorrelated assets would smooth out my performance, but with a partially constructed Growth portfolio that hasn't been the case.

-This year my investment process has not worked in my favour, but my gut instinct is to continue to my own thing and precisely the opposite to the herd.
+This year my investment allocation has not worked in my favour, but my gut instinct is to continue to my own thing and precisely the opposite to the herd.